 What Happens When You Contact a College Coach for the First Time?

-Timing matters: Due to NCAA rules, D1 coaches generally can’t reply to recruiting messages until June 15 after your athlete’s sophomore year.
-However, coaches may read the message and add your child to their prospect database.
+Timing matters: Due to NCAA recruiting rules, D1 coaches generally cannot reply to recruiting messages until:

-Evaluation comes first: If interested, coaches will typically review the athlete’s profile, watch video links, and check their academic stats.
+Initial evaluation: Interested coaches will review the athlete’s profile, watch video highlights, and check academic stats even before responding.

-Immediate replies are rare: Many coaches don’t respond right away.
-Encourage your athlete to follow up politely—persistence and professionalism pay off.
+Immediate replies are rare: Most coaches do not respond right away.
+Encourage your athlete to follow up politely; persistence and professionalism are key.

 Proven First-Contact Email Template for Student-Athletes

-Here’s an adaptable, coach-approved template your student-athlete can use for their initial outreach.
-Remember, emails should always come from the athlete—not the parent—for best results.
+Here’s a coach-approved, adaptable template your student-athlete can use for their initial outreach.
+For best results, emails should always come from the athlete—not the parent.

 Email Body: